Are your social media profiles ready for the job market?

 Then, I jump into the details for LinkedIn and Twitter.

-Get your social media profiles job market ready
+4 tips to get your social media profiles job market ready

 These tips work for all social media platforms across the board.
 They will help you to have strong social media profiles that show off your personality and skills to recruiters and search committees.